jsjohnstone/talking-lightbulb/README.md

 ### Connecting to DMX
 You'll need to connect [ENTTEC DMX Pro](https://www.enttec.com/product/controls/dmx-usb-interfaces/dmx-usb-interface/) (or compatible) adapter and have it connected to the appropriate DMX universe your talking lightbulb lives on.

+The DMX channel the lightbulb is on is configured at the top of the script - it's '5' by default but can easily be changed.

 ### Starting the app
 You should be good to go!
 Just run:
 ```python3 main.py```